-Unhealthy culture around anal sex encouraging coercion and painAugust 13th, 2014 in Health /
+Unhealthy culture around anal sex encouraging coercion and painAugust 13, 2014 in Medicine & Health / Health

 Young men are not always concerned about getting consent from young women to have anal sex, and pain for women is considered normal, according to new research published in BMJ Open.